chahatmandviwala-alt/Metastream/README.md

 ![Alt text](docs/IMG_01.png)

-Warning: Use this tool only on a permanently air-gapped machine for maximum security.
-Never enter your paper wallet seedphrase on a device that connects to internet.
+### Warning: Use this tool only on a permanently air-gapped machine for maximum security.
+Never enter your cold wallet or hardware wallet seedphrase on a device that connects to internet.

 ## Description